daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-3.md

 - [Part 6: Publish your plugin and claim your T-Shirt](2020-05-25-cea-plugins-part-6)

-## Anatomy of a CEA plugin

-A CEA plugin is made up of the following elements:

-- description of tools and the parameters they accept (`scripts.yml`)

-- a definition of those parameters - default values, descriptions, types etc. (`plugin.config`)

-- a definition of the input and output files defined by the plugin (`schemas.yml`)

-- a description of the plots (`plots.yml`)

 ## A Walkthrough of the CEA plugin template

 We've set up a [repository with a sample CEA plugin on GitHub](https://github.com/architecture-building-systems/cea-plugin-template).
 It implements a script called `demand-summary` as well as a plot called "Total System Demand".
 Both are located under "Demand Summary".
 Let's take a look at the files in the template: